Plant operators drive and control machines and equipment on building sites and road works. They are known as construction plant operatives.

 careful and practical with good mechanical skills and a steady hand

-able to follow detailed spoken, written and radio instructions
+able to follow detailed spoken and written instructions

 responsible about health and safety